det-lab/docker-lesson/docs/03_docker-ssh.md

 * [The HSF Training Center.](https://hsf-training.org/training-center/) Articles of interest to you may be the ones for Docker, Singularity, and Reproducible Analysis with REANA.

 * [How Containers Work!](https://store.wizardzines.com/products/how-containers-work) by Julia Evans.
 If you really want to understand how containers work, this is the best resource available.

+* [Developing inside a container](https://code.visualstudio.com/docs/devcontainers/containers) for Visual Studio Code.
+This is a quick tutorial on using Docker with Visual Studio Code.